Ocean Rider Seahorse Farm and Tours | Kona Hawaii › Forums › Seahorse Life and Care › Please help! Nitrites and Nitrates! Mini Cycle?

-This topic contains 1 reply, has 2 voices, and was last updated by Pete Giwojna 9 months ago.
+- This topic has 1 reply, 2 voices, and was last updated 5 years, 1 month ago by Pete Giwojna.

 Two days ago I added a trio of erectus seahorse to my 40 gallon.
 However it seems as if I spiked a mini cycle because my nitrite went up to 0.25-0.5.
 My nitrate seems like 20-40 more towards 40.
 However, my ammonia remains at zero.
 I added prime to protect my seahorses, and I also have a diamond goby and fire shrimp in there.
 They seem to be running around with no problem.
 They are very active during feeding, and eat a lot.
 Also my tank is cycled, it went 2 months cycling and did great with the diamond goby and fire shrimp.
 This just happened when I added my seahorse.
 My questions are: